tervahagn/SL-DC-garlic-hub/docs/exceptions.md

 # Custom Exception Classes Documentation

-This document outlines the purpose and usage of the custom Exception classes in the application.
+This document outlines the purpose and usage of the custom exception classes in the application.
 These classes extend `BaseException`, which provides a flexible structure for managing errors across various modules in the framework.
 Each exception class represents a specific category of errors, allowing for targeted handling and logging.

 ---